Bounded monochromatic components for random graphs: The expected number of -component -sets

 \section{The expected number of $t$-component $k$-sets}

 Let $\mathcal{S}_{n,t,k}$ be the collection of $t$-component $k$-sets in $\G{n}{p}$.
 This section is devoted to analysing the expected behaviour of $|\mathcal{S}_{n,t,k}|$: this governs the asymptotic behaviour of $\chic{t}(\G{n}{p})$.
 We divide our analysis into lower and upper bounds on $\Exp(|\mathcal{S}_{n,t,k}|)$, partly because these bounds have different scopes.
 These bounds depend mostly on sharp non-edge counts, and asymptotic estimates on the number of set partitions with bounded block size.
 We often analyse set partitions with the help of some analytic combinatorics.
-An important remark is that our expectation estimates naturally divide with respect to the value of $k/t$, either less than or greater than $2$, as in the former case the count of set partitions is simpler.
+An important remark is that our expectation estimates naturally divide with respect to the value of $k/t$, either less than or greater than $2$, as in the former case the count of set partitions is much simpler.

 Understanding the expectation computations may provide some insight into the formulas in Theorems~\ref{thm:chi,medium} and~\ref{thm:alpha}.
-For those readers who prefer to skip or skim over the rest of this (lengthy) section, the main results we require later in are the following two propositions, plus Lemma~\ref{lem:careful}.
+For those readers who prefer to skip or skim over the rest of this section, the main results we require later in are the following two propositions and Lemma~\ref{lem:careful}.